alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 #### Install Hardhat

-First, install Hardhat and a few key packages (waffle and ethers).
+First, install Hardhat and a few key packages (waffle and ethers) for testing.

 ```
 npm install --save-dev hardhat